MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 the prefix convention in channels names, but we could just have renamed the part with the layer name, and kept channels names one letter long.

+!!! caution

+    Multi-part was not initially designed to store fully arbitrary images but rather a collection of layers which are supposed to be "variants"/related to a same image (which perfectly fit the definition of AOVs). [^21] You can see an enforcement of this constraint in the below metadata section.

+#### multi-part metadata

+All parts can have their own independent collection of metadata.
+But there is some catch around this feature:

+-   it is not uncommon the first part (usually R,G,B(,A)) define more metadata because the reading software may only use the metadata of the first part for all the other parts.
+-   some metadata keys are not supposed to be different between the parts [^20]:
+    - `displayWindow`
+    - `timecode`
+    - `pixelAspectRatio`
+    - `chromaticities`

 ### multi-file, multi-channel or multi-part?

 As you can see we have a lot of flexibility.
 However there is actually only one solution